siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 The datasets can be acquired as follows :

-*Note:some additional preprocessing will be required to match our task*
+*Note : some additional preprocessing will be required to match our task*

 1. magpie : https://github.com/hslh/magpie-corpus
 2. VNC : http://www.natcorp.ox.ac.uk/
 3. theidioms : Extracted and preprocessed using the `scrape.ipynb` notebook.
 4. formal : https://github.com/prateeksaxena2809/EPIE_Corpus

-*Note: Some files may not be available here due to reasons such as file size constraints and sensitivity.*
+*Note : Some files may not be available here due to reasons such as file size constraints and sensitivity.*